hydraulic-institute/edb/source/03_fluid-flow-III/05_fr-loss-ps.md

 for water in the same bend or fitting.
 As an approximate rule, the loss coefficient (K) increases 20 percent for each 1 percent increase in oven-dried stock consistency.
-Please note that this is an approximation ; actual values of K may differ, depending on the type of bend or fitting under consideration (4).
+Please note that this is an approximation;
+actual values of K may differ, depending on the type of bend or fitting under consideration (4).

-Data for use with Equation (2) to determine head loss. ΔH/L.
+The following is data for use with Equation (2) to determine head loss, ΔH/L.

 =|=
 title: Table II